What Happens If You Break a Lease?

 How to break your lease

-For instance, the lease agreement may state that you must notify your landlord in writing of your intentions to move out, typically with at least 30 to 60 days’ prior notice.
-When given proper notice, landlords may be more willing to negotiate the early termination fees with you.
+Most agreements require you to notify your landlord in writing of your intention to move out, typically with at least 30 to 60 days’ prior notice.
+Providing this notice in writing creates a paper trail that can be helpful if a dispute arises later.
+With proper notice, landlords may be more willing to negotiate early termination fees with you.

 Communication is key